Drake new album 'Certified Lover Boy' 2021: release date, songs, tracklist & more

-Drake has announced that he's dropping his sixth studio album, Certified Lover Boy, in January 2021.
+Drake has announced that he's dropping his sixth studio album, Certified Lover Boy, this year.

-The OVO rapper has already began dropping clues that fans can expect new music in the near future, following the success of his recent string of singles including 'Laugh Now Cry Later', 'Toosie Slide', 'Life Is Good' and 'Going Bad'.
+The OVO rapper has steadily been dropping clues that fans can expect new music in the near future, following the success of his recent string of singles including 'Laugh Now Cry Later', 'Toosie Slide', 'Life Is Good' and 'Going Bad'.

 Drizzy even treated fans to a quarantine gift in May 2020 when he released his mixtape 'Dark Lane Demo Tapes', made up of 14 songs, and featuring guest appearances from Chris Brown Young Thug and Playboi Carti.

 Drake's new album will also be his sixth, which is a special number for the Canadian rapper from Toronto.